Mbormi Battle Ground

 Mbormi Battle Ground is an historical site near Nafada in Gombe State, Nigeria.
 It is the site of a 1903 battle in which Muhammadu Attahiru I, the Sultan of the Sokoto Caliphate, was killed alongside many of his people.
 The site embodies the fight and resistance against colonial rule.
 Three tombs lie on the battle ground, and the site attracts many visitors.

 History

 Muhammadu Attahiru I, the 12th Sultan of the Sokoto Caliphate, fled from the invasion of British forces who sought to conquer the caliphate and put it under the control of the colonial government.
-The Sultan was fleeing to Madina as instructed by his grandfather Usman Danfodio for fear of an invasion.
-While on his way to Madina, he stopped at Mbormi for some days, and in this period, a British attack on July 27, 1903, led to the battle and killings.
+The Sultan was fleeing to Medina as instructed by his grandfather Usman Danfodio for fear of an invasion.
+While on his way to Medina, he stopped at Mbormi for some days, and in this period, a British attack on July 27, 1903, led to the battle and killings.
 The Sultan's death marked the end of the Sokoto Caliphate and the creation of the Sokoto Sultanate, which was then controlled by the colonial government.

 Many descendants of both Sultan Attahiru and the leader of the colonialists refuse to exchange pleasantries when they visit the tombs of their ancestors.
 The site comprises the three tombs and a large area of farmland.